Sharon Van Etten wants fans and critics to know that if anyone is holding her back, it’s herself.

 “People think I’m a very serious, dark-and-brooding person, but I’m a total goofball.
 I’m really into comedy and jokes and fun.
 I love things outside of the music that I do.
 I’m really into punk rock and electronic music and really into dancing alone while I’m getting ready to go out.”

-It’s hard to blame some listeners for her taking her too seriously, given that her last album “Tramp” was produced by Aaron Dessner of indie rock band The National — which is frequently accused of being incurably dry and pompous — or that “Tramp” featured guest appearances from members of that band and Jenn Wasner of Wye Oak.
+It’s hard to blame some listeners for her taking her too seriously, given that her last album “Tramp” was produced by Aaron Dessner of indie rock band The National — a group frequently accused of being incurably dry and pompous — or that “Tramp” featured guest appearances from members of that band and Jenn Wasner of Wye Oak.

 “I wouldn’t take that (experience) back for the world, but I did end up feeling like I needed to do things differently the next time because I felt like my songwriting was overshadowed by the cast of characters,” Van Etten said.
 “My message was: ‘I write songs!’
 I just didn’t want somebody else’s stamp on it.”